c-hartmann/D-Bus-the-mini-README/README.md

 ### Properties and Methods

-Properties and Methods resamble the dot notation, that Services do.
+Properties and Methods resemble the dot notation, that Services do.
 They actualy might even copy the containing Service Name into it.
-This is particulary confusing.
+This is particulary confusing to everyone new to D-Bus.

 ### Interfaces,  Properties and Methods